info-sec-guy/AWS/Certs/AWS-Cloud-Practitioner/core_services.md

 |Download content from closest edge location   |Data center                                     |S3        |
 |Faster download than going to origin server   |Caching of data                                 |EC2       |
 |                                              |Downloads content for certain period of time    |ELB       |

+**Route 53:** Highly scalable cloud Domain Name System (DNS), reliably and cost-effectively route end users to your internet applications, connect user requests to infrastructure running on AWS, route users to infrastructure outside of AWS and DNS service.
+Integrates with other AWS services, simple to set up, fast, secure, cost-effective, automatically scales to handle large query volumes.
+It's basic functions are:
+ * Domain Registration
+ * DNS
+ * Health check of web apps
+ * Auto Naming for service discovery
+ * Create websites/apps with high availability